 Yes, this is the English way of how to say bye in Japanese.
 Because it’s a foreign word, it’s written in Katakana rather than Hiragana.
 Just a cute way of how to say bye in Japanese.
 Adults use it.
 Friends use it amongst themselves.
 Casual.

 - De wa mata – ではまた

 Another way to say see you later in Japanese.
 Casual.

-Now…speaking of variations of how to say bye in Japanese – there are a TON that involve “ja,” “ato” and “mata.”
-And there’s not much difference in meaning.
+Now… speaking of variations of how to say bye in Japanese, there’s a ton that involve the words “mata,” “ja,” “sore ja.” and “de wa.”
 But let’s clear up something:

 14) じゃ、後で。Ja, ato de.

 15) それじゃ、後で。Soreja, ato de.

 18) それじゃ、また後で。Soreja, mata ato de.

 By the way, “ato de” means later.
 But as you can see, there’s quite a bit of varations involving “mata,” “ja,” “sore ja.” and “de wa.”
 Good to know.
 But no need to memorize them.
 You get the point.

 Now you know a whole bunch ways to say goodbye in Japanese.